enwi/hueplusplus/README.md

 This will check if the hueplusplus library was found by find_package() and if not it will use the specified path to the library source and compile it during the build process.

 ### Running tests
-If you additionally want to run the tests you will currently need to checkout the development branch and use cmake with the option -Dhueplusplus_TESTS=ON.
+If you additionally want to run the tests use cmake with the option -Dhueplusplus_TESTS=ON.
 Testing is done with Google gtest and gmock.
 Note that you wont need to install gtest/gmock yourself, because cmake will automatically download them and include them during the build.
 Since I added a custom target you will only need to call "make unittest" and the tests are compiled and executed.
 ```bash
 mkdir build
 cd build